ibm-cloud-docs/sap/sap-design-considerations-compute-os.md

 - OS configuration according to SAP guidance
 - OS package updates according to SAP guidance, this includes updates to specified OS kernel versions (e.g. RHEL4SAP 7.6 ships with `3.10.0-957.el7.x86_64` however SAP requires the 1.3 version `3.10.0-957.1.3.el7.x86_64`)

+### OS for Virtual Servers on VPC Infrastructure
+{: #os-vs-vpc}

+For a list of operating systems and databases available for SAP NetWeaver-based system deployments, see [SAP Note 2927211](https://launchpad.support.sap.com/#/notes/2927211){: external}.

+An SAP S-user ID is required to access the SAP Note.
+{: note}

 ### OS for IBM Power Virtual Servers
 {: #os-power}

-For the Linux&reg; versions to deploy for SAP HANA, see [SAP Note 2947579 - SAP HANA on {{site.data.keyword.IBM_notm}} Power Systems Virtual Servers](https://launchpad.support.sap.com/#/notes/2947579){: external}.
+For the Linux&reg; versions to deploy for SAP HANA, see [SAP Note 2947579 - SAP HANA on IBM Power Virtual Servers](https://launchpad.support.sap.com/#/notes/2947579){: external}.
 An SAP S-user ID is required to access the SAP Note.
-Licensing for Linux is covered by client's "bring your own license" model.
+The OS Image is provided by {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}s, and the licensing for Linux is covered through a "bring your own license" (BYOL) model.

-For the version of IBM AIX or Linux on Power to deploy for SAP NetWeaver-based systems, see [SAP Note 2855850 - SAP Applications on {{site.data.keyword.IBM_notm}} Power Systems Virtual Servers](https://launchpad.support.sap.com/#/notes/2855850){: external}.
+For the version of IBM AIX or Linux on Power to deploy for SAP NetWeaver-based systems, see [SAP Note 2855850 - SAP Applications on IBM Power Virtual Servers](https://launchpad.support.sap.com/#/notes/2855850){: external}.
 An SAP S-user ID is required to access the SAP Note.
 License fees for AIX are covered by your monthly billing rate.

-{{site.data.keyword.cloud_notm}} integrates your SUSE Linux&reg; Enterprise Server (SLES) capabilities into the {{site.data.keyword.cloud_notm}} experience to meet your specific business needs.
-Licensing for Linux is covered by the "bring your own license (BYOL)" model.

 OS Packages update server with IBM Power Power Virtual Servers:
 * For SAP NetWeaver you can use publicly available AIX SUMA or SUSE update repositories, or use your own AIX NIM or SUSE RMT servers.